mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 ### 2/3rds of the way up, navigable

-After Strogatz, Kleinberg picks up and changes the geometry of the
+In conversation with Strogatz, Kleinberg picks up and changes the geometry of the question:
-question:

 > Rather than using a ring as the basic structure, however, we begin from
 > a two-dimensional grid and allow for edges to be directed.